section-engineering-education/engineering-education/articles/django-react-app/index.md

 ### Conclusion

-We've come to the end of this tutorial and learnt how to configure Django and React to interact with each other.
-Hope you have learnt one thing or two from this.
+We've come to the end of this tutorial and learned how to configure Django and React to interact with each other.
+Hope you have learned one thing or two from this.

 Check [more](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react) on Django and React(Jordan Irabor, 2020).